GigleGig/MCP_GROUP_CDMO/README.md

 ### MIP (Mixed-Integer Linear Programming)

-This section contains the models and solutions for the MCP problem using MIP techniques.
+- **model.mod**: This file contains the MIP model written in the AMPL language without the symmetry breaking contraint
+- **model_SB.mod**: This file contains the MIP model written in the AMPL language with the symmetry breaking contraint.
+- **MIP.ipynb**: Jupyter notebook to run both the MIP models.

 ### res folder